Updated on 5/18/23

-Mark stopped abruptly.
-An innate warning commanded him to STOP.
-Moments later a bullet flew past his skull, so close, he felt the wind brush his hair.
+An innate warning commanded him to “STOP”.
+A split-second later, a bullet flew past his skull, so close, he felt the wind brush his hair.
 This commanding voice, of inner nature, had saved his life.

-Mark is no ordinary man.
-He is Mark Divine, a 20-year veteran and former trainer of the Navy SEALs.
+The Mark I am referring to is no ordinary soul.
+He is Mark Divine, a 20-year military veteran and former trainer of Navy SEALs.
 His story of life-saving intuition is recounted in his Unbeatable Mind podcast.
-I was surprised to hear Mark’s sharing of the role intuitive and extrasensory training has had in the shaping of elite fighting forces.

 The military’s secret weapon

 Mark Divine is not alone, Navy SEAL Mike Jaco has written a book on the topic called “Intuitive Warrior.”
 Jaco states, “By fine-tuning my intuition as a Navy SEAL, I was able to predict and avoid attacks to protect myself and my fellow soldiers.”

 These are not two isolated cases.
 In 2011, the Navy funded a $4 million and 4-year long study into intuition, and it’s military application, slyly referred to as a study in “sensemaking”.
 In a job where one wrong step could mean life or death, I can see how greater sense perception can be worth its weight in gold.
 More than $4 million worth of gold for sure!